jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 ### Reuse the Comments!

 `<inheritdoc>` is very flexible.
-You can use the `cref` attribute to point at any member you want to take over its comments.
+You can use the `cref` attribute to point at any member you want to take.
+This takes over its comments.
 This comes out handy for our constructor to brush away any repeated text:

 ```cs
 /// <summary>